lambda-feedback/user-documentation/docs/advanced/evaluation_functions/specification.md

 auto-generate examples of correct and incorrect responses.
 This can help new users understand the capabilities of your evaluation function.

+For an example of how this looks, see the user docs for [compareBoolean](https://lambda-feedback.github.io/user-documentation/user_eval_function_docs/compareBoolean/#examples-from-integration-tests).

 ## Documentation

 Evaluation function documentation is stored in two files, which contain documentation for